 Disposable food serving options, grab and go pre-packaged items options and passed options from caterers are safer alternatives.
 If you have a dessert table – have one staff member handling the distribution of treats with tongs to guests one at a time.
 In lieu of buffets – have your dinners pre-plated and boxed.
 Catered food served by wait staff is still OK, but we know that can increase the cost of the dinner overall.
 Food trucks are also a great solution!

-Once you know the restrictions – you can come up with creative solutions to make your wedding special and memorable.
+Once you know the restrictions – you can come up with creative solutions so planning your New York State pandemic wedding can still be special and memorable.
 Our vendors want to help you while you’re planning your pandemic wedding!
 So check out our directory to find the best pros for the job.
 If you have any questions – just reach out to us below at the contact form!
 We’re here to help!